dponcez/custom-music-player/README.md

 __Explanation__

-- @function: refers to a function and usually used in conjunction with the function name.
+- __@function__: refers to a function and usually used in conjunction with the function name.
-- @description: indicates detailed information about the functions, variables, classes or methods that are documented.
+- __@description__: indicates detailed information about the functions, variables, classes or methods that are documented.
-- @param: indicates that a parameter is being described.
+- __@param__: is a tag used in function and method documentation to be describe the parameters that are passed to functions.
-- { type }: specifies the data type of parameter, for example (string, number, object) etc.
+- __{ type }__: specifies the data type of parameter, for example (string, number, object) etc.
+- __@returns__ is a tag used to describe the return value of a function.
-- nameOfParam: is the name of parameter.
+- __nameOfParam__: is the name of parameter.

 __Example__